 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect reported and contingent amounts of assets and liabilities as of the date of the financial statements and reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

 Reclassification

 Certain amounts in the prior periods presented have been reclassified to conform to the current period financial statement presentation.
-These reclassifications have no effect on previously reported operating loss, loss before income taxes or net loss.
+These reclassifications have no effect on previously reported results of operations.

 Fair Value of Financial Instruments